WoodWorkWeb - Woodworking Community

 - Created on Wednesday, 07 August 2013 23:32

 - Hits: 2893

 Hello Everyone ...
 We are currently being attacked by a SPAMMER.
-Basically they are trying to send us dozens of fake names every day to try to register them.
-They are unable to gain access but continue to try.
-This means we are having to make a few minor changes.
+Basically they are trying to send us dozens of fake names every day to try to register them but we have them locked out.

 For right now, PLEASE register MANUALLY

 2) Tell us what USERNAME you want (one word only)

 3) We will email you back as soon as your account is set up